micosmogames/toolbox/aframe/md/button.md

 # @micosmo/aframe/button

 Aframe component that implements a virtual button controller that can be triggered by collision detection events, virtual trigger events or keyboard events.
-The entity element that the *button* component is attached to is assumed to be a visual representation of a button.
+The entity element that the *button* component is attached to can explicitly define the complete look and feel of the button, or alternatively a *style* can be provided that allows the button to configure all or part of the look and feel.
 The *button* component is configured with a button *press* color that will be applied to the visual element when the button is fires and the pressed state is entered.
 The color is restored when the button *release* occurs.

 ## API